Professional certified translator working with multilingual legal documents

 What if names are spelled differently across my documents?

-Name consistency is critical—spelling discrepancies cause approximately 40% of government application rejections.
-We verify that translated names match exactly how they appear on your UAE visa, passport, and Emirates ID.
-If your birth certificate spells your name differently than your passport (common with transliterated names from non-Latin scripts), we flag this before translation.
-You may need to obtain a name correction affidavit or use the exact spelling from your original document with an explanatory note.
-We advise on the best approach for your specific situation.
+Name consistency is critical—spelling differences cause 40% of rejections.
+We verify names match your passport and Emirates ID exactly.
+If your birth certificate differs (common with transliterated names), we flag this.
+You may need a name correction affidavit.
+We advise on the best approach.

 Can you translate vital records from any country?